pranaykasturi/mosaik-heatpump/docs/advanced/step3.rst

 <expanded_heating_capacity_table>`.
 The model checks that the inlet water temperature is lower than the maximum possible condenser outlet temperature at the identified design source air temperature.
-Assuming a temperature difference of 5\ :sup:`0`\ C in the condenser in the design case, an initial condenser outlet temperature is estimated.
+Assuming a temperature difference of 5°C in the condenser in the design case, an initial condenser outlet temperature is estimated.
 The closest design point to the estimated condenser outlet temperature is then identified from the :ref:`extended heating capacity